 Teaching in Bodhgaya was an intense experience for Gangaji—the heat, the noise, and the grasping nature of the culture there was not at all pleasant.
 When she returned to Lucknow she shared how difficult the journey was in satsang with Papaji.
 He smiled and replied, 'I wondered why you wanted to teach in Bodhgaya,' as his famous giggle echoed around the satsang hall.
 Gangaji still laughs about this to this day—this is just one example of Papaji's humor, grace, and ruthless pointing to the true Master—the living satguru of the Heart.
 Once Gangaji returned to the United States she had a profound shift in consciousness at Esalen in Big Sur California.
 In 1990, only a few months after her initial meeting with Papaji, she began offering satsang full-time in the living room of her home in Maui.
 In 1992 the Gangaji Foundation non-profit organization was created to support her teaching world-wide.

 Kosi was a deeply devoted student of Gangaji for over ten years until the mysterious appearance of Sri Amma Karunamayi in May of 2011, which signified the beginning of the end of the long-term and intimate relationship she had enjoyed with Gangaji.
 Just before Amma's sudden unexpected appearance, Kosi created the video featured here out of the deepest love and devotion.
+It was Kosi's attempt to relay to Gangaji a direct realization of emptiness—the entire video was meant to be an expression of the vast emptiness recognized in Buddhism as Sunyata or the vast silent emptiness of your eternal nature transcendent of language.
 Since it was published in April of 2011, it has been viewed by over one million people world-wide and has been translated into over 40 different languages.
 To view the video with subtitles in your language, please visit dotsub.com The ethereal voice of Gangaji combined with the deep and provocative images from the BBC documentary entitled Mountains, drives your attention deep into the source of yourself.